 Cream Sauce (optional)

 - Prepare the cream sauce while the beef rests.
-Transfer garlic cloves to a cutting board and smash with a knife turned on its side to squeeze out the inside of the garlic.
+Transfer garlic cloves (from the skillet) to a cutting board and smash with a knife turned on its side to squeeze out the inside of the garlic.
 (At this point, discard roasted rosemary and wipe out the skillet with a paper towel to get rid of any blackened bits).

 - Add garlic back to the skillet along with 1 tablespoon butter, broth, and heavy cream.
 Stir over medium heat until reduced and slightly thickened (should be able to just coat the back of a spoon) and add salt and pepper to taste.
 Spoon over sliced tenderloin and serve.